BlueM/cliclick/README.markdown

 Limitations
 -----------
-It is not possible to use cliclick before a user logs in, i.e.: to control the login window.
+* It is not possible to use cliclick before a user logs in, i.e.: to control the login window.
+* In Citrix Viewer, clicks are not recognized.
+Moving the mouse works, but this seems futile without being able to click.

 Building cliclick